 - emulation in an external substrate.
 This is a computer or a human-like machine.

 Which medium is chosen in the final step is less relevant according to transhumanists.
-This is also called “morphological freedom.”
+This is also called ‘morphological freedom’.
 This is the ability to choose any body shape that technology allows.
-In the broadcast for Valerio4ever, for which I was also interviewed, a lady came into the picture whose goal was to ski in a constellation of nanorobots on the sand dunes of Mars [link below].
+Once I heard a lady whose goal was to ski in a constellation of nanorobots on the sand dunes of Mars [link below].

 The next step is to convert the neural activity of the worm into computable code.
 Although this is still a big step towards the one hundred billion active neurons in the human brain, it is, according to some experts, a first indication that mind uploading is theoretically possible.